Office of Information Technology

-If you receive an e-mail message in your inbox that you believe is spam or contains malicious content, you have two options to get rid of it.
-You can either use the Manage My Account link to add the sender to your Blocklist as New and then delete the message, or you can send the message to the IT Service Desk for disposition.
-Messages sent to the IT Service Desk will be forwarded to Proofpoint engineers for evaluation.
-Unfortunately, there is no guarantee that the message will not get through again.
+If you receive an e-mail message in your inbox that you believe is spam or contains malicious content, you have several options to get rid of it.
+You can either use the Manage My Account link to add the sender to your Blocklist as New and then delete the message, you can report the e-mail using the Phishing Reporter tool in the ribbon bar of your Outlook Mailbox, or you can forward the e-mail to firstname.lastname@example.org.

 13. How do I access my quarantined e-mail messages, Blocked and Safe sender lists, and other account functions without a Quarantine Summary?

 The only way to access your quarantined e-mail messages, lists and other spam filtering functions is through your daily Quarantine Summary e-mail.
 You will not have a Proofpoint login and password like you did with Postini.
 For this reason it is recommended that you keep your latest summary in your Outlook mailbox.

 If you do not have a Quarantine Summary available to access your Proofpoint account, please contact the IT Service Desk at email@example.com to have a new one generated for you.
 You can also wait until the following morning when the system will send you one automatically.

 14. Proofpoint is asking for my Username and Password.
 What do I do?

 Proofpoint will close a user's session if there is no activity for 1 hour.
 If you try to continue working after the 1 hour timeout, the system may ask you to login with a username and password.
 If this occurs, the only way to get back in is to click on the Manage My Account link in the Quarantine Summary.

 15. Will I have to reenter all the approved and blocked senders that I identified in Postini?